NEW: FBI, local police scale back mountain search for missing agent

 Investigators and volunteers working for local police, as well as about 50 FBI agents, had searched the rugged Verdugo Mountains after bloodhounds tracked his scent in the area, according to authorities.

-Authorities have since scaled back, but have not ended, the mountain search, Eimiller said.
+Authorities had since scaled back, but have not ended, the mountain search, Eimiller said on Monday.

 “We’re not ruling out that he may have gone in a different direction,” she said.